MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD11_LAB_MANUAL.md

 ![alt text](./Images/20480B_11_Venue-Map.png "The incomplete venue map")

-7. Close Internet Explorer.
+7. Close Microsoft Edge.

 #### Task 2: Complete the SVG venue map.

 1. In the **location.htm** file, add the SVG elements for Room B by using **room-b** as the group element id.
 The missing elements are a filled rectangle and the text with the name of the room.
 Use the SVG elements for Room A as a guide.

->**Note:** You may need to view the page in Internet Explorer and experiment with the coordinate values to get elements in the correct location.
+>**Note:** You may need to view the page in Microsoft Edge and experiment with the coordinate values to get elements in the correct location.

 #### Task 3: Add interactivity to the venue map.